57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ### Load Testing

 Load testing is an essential process for understanding how a L1 blockchain handles a large volume of transactions and interactions under normal and peak operating conditions.
-Simulate continuous real-time batch transaction concurrency, monitor CPU and memory, analyze and evaluate test results to determine the network's capacity and bottlenecks in real scenarios.
+Simulate continuous real-time batch transaction concurrency, monitor CPU and memory, and analyze and evaluate test results to determine the network's capacity and bottlenecks in real scenarios.

 ### Smart Contract Testing